asapcrafter/space-website/README.md

 # Live demo: [Portfolio Site](https://www.stephentrieu.com/)
-My personal portfolio website

 ### Description
-This website was created using ThreeJS and React; specifically react-three-fiber to render in the graphics on each react component.
+This website was created using ThreeJS and React, specifically react-three-fiber to render in the graphics on each react component.

-### Stars Background
+### Star Cluster Background
 The star objects were generated using the following properties with a for-loop to create numerous stars and stored in an array for further use in creating the twinkling effect.
 ``` javascript
 const Twinkle = () => {